dougeby/IntuneDocs/intune/custom-settings-windows-phone-8-1.md

 Using Microsoft Intune, you can add or create custom settings for your Windows Phone 8.1 devices using "custom profiles".
 Custom profiles are a feature in Intune.
 They're designed to add device settings and features that aren't built in to Intune.

 Windows Phone 8.1 custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features.
-These settings are listed in the [Windows Phone 8.1 MDM Protocol documentation](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-phone/dn499787(v=technet.10))
+These settings are typically used by mobile device manufacturers to control features on the device.
+[Windows Phone 8.1 MDM protocol documentation](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-phone/dn499787(v=technet.10)) lists the settings.

 This article shows you how to create a custom profile for Windows Phone 8.1 devices.